openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/rostralMiddleFrontalGyrus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Rostral middle frontal gyrus' is a regional part of brain and frontal gyrus.
-It is part of the middle frontal gyrus.
+   :definition: Is a regional part of brain and frontal gyrus.
+Is part of the middle frontal gyrus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006446) ('is_a' and 'relationship')]
-   :description: Component of the middl frontal gyrus  The rostral boundary is the first appearance of the superior frontal sulcus whereas the caudal boundary is the middle frontal gyrus.
-The medial and lateral boundaries are the superior frontal sulcus and the inferior frontal sulcus respectively (Christine Fennema-Notestine).
+   :description: Component of the middle frontal gyrus The rostral boundary is the first appearance of the superior frontal sulcus whereas the caudal boundary is the middle frontal gyrus.
+The medial and lateral boundaries are the superior frontal sulcus and the inferior frontal sulcus respectively (Christine Fennema-Notestine). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0006446)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0110215
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0006446#rostral-middle-frontal-gyrus-1
    :name: rostral middle frontal gyrus